December 25, 2024

-The Institute for Democratic Governance (IDEG) has part of its efforts to ensure a transparent, free, and fair elections in the December 7th 2024 general elections, has trained over 50 volunteers to observe the election process in the Bono East region.
+The Institute for Democratic Governance (IDEG) as part of its efforts to ensure a transparent, free, and fair elections in the December 7th 2024 general elections, has trained over 50 volunteers to observe the election process in the Bono East region.

 During the training, the observers were taking through series of training including the electoral rules and regulation, misinformation and disinformation, personal security and safety measures including many others.

-The CEO of COPIO and Bono East regional Supervisor for IDEG’s observation, Mr. Mustapha M. Yeboah, in his welcoming address encouraged the observers to put in their best in ensuring a comprehensive and timely reportage to help safeguard the integrity of this year’s elections.
+The CEO of COPIO and Bono East regional Coordinator for IDEG’s observation, Mr. Mustapha M. Yeboah, in his welcoming address encouraged the observers to put in their best in ensuring a comprehensive and timely reportage to help safeguard the integrity of this year’s elections.

 “Election observation is a critical component in safeguarding the integrity of our democratic process.
 Over the years, Ghana has managed the cyclical risks associated with our elections effectively, leading to a reduction in the number of large-scale international observer missions.
 For instance, the European Union has announced that it will deploy only a small team, complemented by local observers on election day.